-Hong Kong court rules against same-sex civil partnerships
+Hong Kong court upholds ban on same-sex civil partnerships

 HONG KONG (Reuters) - A Hong Kong court upheld a ban on same-sex marriage and civil union partnerships on Friday after a lesbian identified as ‘MK’ launched the city’s first judicial challenge on the issue, stating it violated her constitutional rights.

-The decision came as rights group Amnesty International said the ground breaking case could have huge repercussions for the relationships of LGBT people in Hong Kong.
+Rights group Amnesty International described the judgement as a “bitter blow” for LGBT+ people in Hong Kong.

+“Sadly, the discriminatory treatment of same-sex couples will continue for the time being,” Amnesty said in a statement.

 The Court of First Instance ruled that the government was not obliged to provide an alternative legal framework such as civil unions, giving same-sex couples the equal rights and benefits enjoyed by opposite-sex married couples.